Vickie is the author of seven novels and four

-Vickie has been writing since 1988 and has published more than 200 articles, devotionals, and book reviews in more than fifty regional and national publications.
+Vickie has published more than 200 articles, devotionals, and book reviews in more than fifty regional and national publications.
 These include Woman's Touch, Mature Living, The War Cry, Christian Standard, Christian Education, God's Word for Today, Counselor and CBN.com.
 Her work is also included in several anthologies.

 Vickie loves to mentor other writers and in 2009 founded the East Texas Christian Writer's Group which meets monthly for the purpose of encouraging and instructing writers in their pursuit of publication.

 Vickie loves reading good books and discussing them with other readers.
 She spent eighteen years working for an independent bookstore, first as a bookseller, then as manager and buyer for the store.
 She writes fulltime from her home in the piney woods of East Texas.

 Bits and Pieces